Sumpfkraut-Online/SumpfkrautOnline-Khorinis/ReadMe.txt

 6. Press "Start" to start the GUC-Gothic-Client.

-FilePacker - Zum Verpacken von Dateien die der Launcher laden kann Gothic - Objekte & Infos speziell aus dem Gothic-Prozess GUCClient - GUC-Basis für den Client/Spieler GUCLauncher - Launcher für den Client/Spieler GUCServer - GUC-Basis für den Server
+DBPatterns - example Sqlite database patterns to be used in the server scripts FilePacker - To compile data for the launcher to load Gothic - Objects and information directly related to the Gothic-process GUCClient - Basic GUC client process
-GUCShared - Objekte & Infos die sich die GUC-Basis von Client & Server teilen ScriptsClient - Skripte für den Client/Spieler ScriptsServer - Skripte für den Server
+GUCLauncher - Program to search and store servers and join with the GUC client GUCServer - Basic GUC server process
-ScriptsShared - Objekte & Infos die sich die Skripte von Client & Server teilen WinApi - Genereller Prozesszugriff / hacking
+GUCShared - Basic GUC functionality shared between client and server ScriptsClient - Server-specific scripts loaded by GUCClient ScriptsServer - Scripts that define the actual game server of basis of GUCServer ScriptsShared - Shared functionality between client and server scripts WinApi - Process injection, hooks and manipulation (often, falsely identified as malware) WebInterface - A basic web-interface to i.e. send control commands to runnign server scripts